Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 {% endhighlight %}

+For clarity, `newProgrammerRepository().getProgrammers().map(NonSerializableProgrammer::new)` code snippet is just a chain of methods that randomly creates some programmers, exposes them as a stream, and converts each programmer into a non-serializable version of the object.

-Running `fetchJSONFile()`, provided proper permissions, will create a file whose relative path is test-objects-from-file/src/test/resources/programmers.json.
+Running _fetchJSONFile()_, provided proper permissions, will create a file whose relative path is test-objects-from-file/src/test/resources/programmers.json.
 The contents of the file could look something like the following:

 {% highlight javascript %}